Valeria Bruni Tedeschi: Personal life

-Bruni Tedeschi was born in Turin, Italy, in the Piedmont region of Italy.
-Like her younger sister, Carla Bruni, she has settled in France.
-The girls were raised bilingually, as their family moved to Paris in 1973, fearing kidnappings and, later, the terrorism of the Red Brigades.
-She holds dual Italian and French citizenship.
+Tedeschi holds Italian nationality and acquired French nationality by naturalization on 31 July 2006.
 Her mother is Italian with French ancestry.
 Her father is Italian.
-She is second cousin of Alessandra Martines.
+She is a second cousin of Alessandra Martines.
 Tedeschi had a relationship with the French actor Louis Garrel from 2007 to 2012.
 Together they adopted a girl from Senegal in 2009.
+As of 2022, Bruni Tedeschi was in a relationship with French actor Sofiane Bennacer.